Mang Tootz moves out but keeps the flavors alive

 A storied corner

-Yet Edwin still holds nostalgia for the old location.
+Yet, Edwin still held nostalgia for the old location.

 He consistently referred to the old location as his “home” — because it actually is his home.
 To this day, he and his family live in a flat directly above the karinderya.
 His wife’s family owns the building.
-At night, after a day’s work, all of the things in the karinderya are moved — the long stainless-steel counter, wooden tables, Monoblock chairs — to give way for the Vergaras’ family van.
+At night, after a day’s work, all of the things in the karinderya are moved — the long stainless-steel counter, wooden tables, Monoblock chairs — to give way for the Vergaras’ family car, a Mitsubishi Adventure.

 This was the storied corner where television show hosts, vloggers and countless batches of Thomasians sat down for a meal.
 But, most important, this was also the place where the banana rhuma, Edwin’s original spin on the turon that became his claim to fame, first appeared on the karinderya counter in 2007.